-Now that the holidays are over many people are starting the New Year saddled with an overwhelming financial hangover of bills and debt.
+Now that the holidays are over, many people are starting the New Year saddled with an overwhelming financial hangover of bills and debt.
 How do you deal with it?
 While it might be easier to just make the minimum payments, that’s not a good long-term plan.
-If you don’t make a plan to reduce your debt, you’ll spend all of 2016 with that hangover.
+If you don’t make a plan to reduce your debt, you’ll spend all of the new year with that hangover.
 Who wants to live like that?

-Here are some actions you can take that could help you cure your hangover and possibly help you prevent another one next year.
+Here are some actions you can take that can cure your hangover and possibly help you prevent another one next year.

 Determine what you owe.
 It may not be pleasant, but the first thing you need to do is determine exactly what you owe.
 Don’t wait for paper bills to arrive or for the month to close.
 Log in to all your accounts now and determine what you owe on each credit card.
 Once you know your total debt, you can apply the money-saving and money-earning ideas below to start paying it down.

 Try to get your interest rates reduced.
 While you are online, determining what you owe, write down your interest rates.
 Contact each credit card company and ask them to reduce your rate.
 If you have good credit, it will not want you to transfer that debt to another bank.
 The worst the bank can say is no, so it’s worth a try.
 If you decide to do a balance transfer to a zero or low interest rate card, make sure you understand all the terms and conditions of the new card.
 After a certain period of time, the new card will adjust to a higher rate, so understand what you’re getting yourself into before you do it.